 The FCPS Communication Services Department coordinates the nomination and selection process before forwarding materials to Hood College.
-The 2017 nomination period will open on February 1.
+The 2019 nomination period opened February 8.
 We welcome nominations from current and former students, teachers and support staff, parents, community members and administrators and supervisors.

 Communication Services Department

 Deadline For Nominations

 Upload a completed nomination package (above) electronically to the Tressler Award 2019 Nominations Google Drive no later than 3 PM Friday, March 22, 2019.

 How to Nominate a Teacher

 Complete eligibility and criteria are outlined in the nomination brochure.
 Nomination packets must contain all of the following:

 - The completed nomination brochure with the signature of the nominee's principal.

 - A career summary, maximum 2 pages, that includes: